 Also of note, there is more to do then just visit the stadium.
 The Battery is the area outside that has numerous bars, restaurants and shops.

-When you visit, be sure to check out Terrapin’s Brew Lab.
-We were lucky enough to get a behind-the-scenes tour.
+When you visit, be sure to check out Terrapin’s Brew Lab for some local beer!

 The Atlanta Falcons football team has been around for 55 years and won division championships 6 times.
 They have also played in 2 Super Bowls.